 The commands array is a hash where each item is another small array, with the first entry representing a command and the extra items being the parameters to that command.
 The frontend is only interested in the dimensions, ligatures and kerns of a font, which is the reason why the T_EX engine didn't have to be extended when virtual fonts showed up: dealing with it is up to the driver that comes after the backend.
-In pdf T_EX and Lua T_EX that driver is integrated so there the backend also deals with virtual fonts.
+In pdfT_EX and LuaT_EX that driver is integrated so there the backend also deals with virtual fonts.
 The first block in the next table is what the standard mentions.
 The special command is indeed special because it is an extension container.
 The mentioned engines only support pseudo standards where the content starts with pdf:.
-The last block is Lua T_EX specific and will not be found in native fonts.
+The last block is LuaT_EX specific and will not be found in native fonts.
 These entries can be used in virtual fonts that are constructed in Lua.

 But ... in LuaMetaT_EX there is no backend built in but we might assume that the one provided deals with these entries.
-However, a provided backend can provide more and that is indeed what happens in $ConT_EXt$.
+However, a provided backend can provide more and that is indeed what happens in ConT_EXt.
 There, because we no longer have compacting (of passed tables) and unpacking (when embedding) of these tables going on we stay in the Lua domain.
 None of the virtual specification is ever seen in the engine.

 COMMAND ARGUMENTS ТҮРЕ DESCRIPTION

 font 1 number select a new font from the local fonts table

 char 1 number typeset this character number from the current font,

 and move right by the character's width

 push 0 save current position

 рор 0 pop position

-rule 2 2 numbers output a rule $ht wd$, and move right.
+rule 2 2 numbers output a rule ht wd , and move right.

 down 1 number move down on the page

 right 1 number move right on the page

 special 1 string output a driver directive

 nop 0 do nothing

 slot 2 2 numbers a shortcut for the combination of a font and char com-

 mand

 node 1 node output this node (list), and move right by the width

 of this list

-pdf 2 2 strings output a pdf literal, the first string is one of ori-

-gin, page, text, font, direct or raw; if you have one

-lua 1 string, function execute a Lua script when the glyph is embedded; in case of a function it gets the font id and character case of a function it yets the font in and character code passed image 1 image depends on the backend comment any any the arguments of this command are ignored
+pdf 2 2 strings output a pdf literal, the first string is one of ori- gin, page, text, font, direct or raw; if you have one string only origin is assumed lua 1 string, function execute a Lua script when the glyph is embedded; in case of a function it gets the font id and character code passed image comment 1 any image any depends on the backend the arguments of this command are ignored